What Is Head of Household and Who Can Claim It?

-Consider a taxpayer who moves in with a friend and each have children.
+Consider a taxpayer who moves in with a friend and each has children.
 The taxpayer and friend have their own bedrooms and bathrooms, don’t share groceries, don’t take vacations together, and each pays rent and utilities.
 Here, it also seems that there are two separate households, and both the taxpayer and friend can file using the HOH filing status if each otherwise qualifies.
 But each would need to prove all the HOH requirements are met.

 3. You must have maintained a household for either of the following:

 A qualifying child or qualifying relative who lived with you for more than half the year and you can claim as a dependent.
 These relationships include:Your child, stepchild, adopted child, eligible foster child, or a descendant of any of these:

 - Your brother, sister, half-brother, half-sister, or a son or daughter of any of these,

 - A brother or sister of your father or mother